 - injure another person to promote a street gang, a criminal syndicate, or a racketeering enterprise.

 Unlike stalking, there is no reasonable test under this statute.
-That is, a person is guilty of a crime even if the “victim” was not reasonably threatened.
+A person is guilty of a crime even if the “victim” was not reasonably threatened.

 4.3 Domestic violence – ARS 13-3601